thunderbird89/esf/stories/story-ex-mero-mutu.md

 As they entered the elevator, Alves allowed himself a moment of quiet satisfaction.
 Portugal had just taken a small but significant step toward strategic independence.
 Whether it would prove wise remained to be seen.

-The elevator doors closed with a soft chime, carrying the general back to the business of running an air force in an increasingly complicated world.

 ---

 ### Lisbon, Portugal - Air Force Headquarters
 ### May 16, 2025 - 0900 hours

-General Alves stared at the three procurement folders spread across his conference table, each one representing millions of euros and years of political maneuvering.
-Two months had passed since the F-35 cancellation, and the alternatives were proving to be exercises in compromise at best.
+General Alves stared at the three procurement folders spread across his conference table, each representing millions of euros and years of political maneuvering.
+Two months had passed since the F-35 cancellation, and the alternatives were proving inadequate.

-Lieutenant Miguel Freitas stood at the presentation screen, a tablet in his hand and the weary expression of a pilot who had spent weeks evaluating aircraft that didn't quite measure up.
-Sergeant Santos Leite sat at the far end of the table, taking notes with the methodical precision that had made him one of Portugal's most trusted test pilots.
+Lieutenant Miguel Freitas stood at the presentation screen, tablet in hand, wearing the weary expression of a pilot evaluating inadequate aircraft.
+Sergeant Santos Leite sat at the far end of the table, taking notes with methodical precision.

 > "Sir," Freitas began, "we've completed the technical assessment of all three alternatives.
 I'm afraid the results are... mixed."